paluchana/Data-for-HTS-publication/README.md

-# Randomization of 96-well Deepwell Plates
+# Data for HTS publication

 ## Overview